Social Security Disability

 If you are injured at work and receive workers’ compensation, your workers’ compensation benefits could impact your ability to receive SSDI or SSI benefits.
 You do not need to have a work-related injury to obtain SSDI or SSI benefits – the injury can be from any accident or illness.
 However, if your disability is work-related, your social security benefits could be reduced to offset your workers’ compensation benefits.
 A qualified attorney can review your case and discuss how these benefits could impact each other.Advocating for Your Right to Benefits

-Boston social security lawyer Michael O. Smith understands the financial and emotional toll a disability can take on you and your family.
+Boston social security lawyer Smith and his team of attorneys understand the financial and emotional toll a disability can take on you and your family.
 He can evaluate your case and discuss the benefits you may be able to receive under the law.
 If your claim has been denied, Mr. Smith can thoroughly prepare your case to protect your rights at every step along the appeals process.
 Call us at 617-263-0060 to arrange a free initial consultation, or contact us online today.
 We serve clients via our office in Boston, and throughout the surrounding areas.